remarkjs/remark/doc/getting-started.md

 ## Intro

-Out of the box, **remark** transforms Markdown: Markdown is given, reformatted, and written:
+Out of the box, **remark** transforms markdown: markdown is given, reformatted, and written:

 ```md